cloudera-labs/cldr-runner/README.md

 If you want to see what we are working on or have pending, check out:

 * the [Milestones](https://github.com/cloudera-labs/cldr-runner/milestones) and [active issues](https://github.com/cloudera-labs/cldr-runner/issues?q=is%3Aissue+is%3Aopen+milestone%3A*) to see our current activity,
 * the [issue backlog](https://github.com/cloudera-labs/cldr-runner/issues?q=is%3Aopen+is%3Aissue+no%3Amilestone) to see what work is pending or under consideration, and
-* read up on the [Ideas](https://github.com/cloudera-labs/cldr-runner/discussions/categories/ideas) we have in mind.
+* the [Ideas](https://github.com/cloudera-labs/cldr-runner/discussions/categories/ideas) discussion to see what we are considering..

 Are we missing something?
 Let us know by [creating a new issue](https://github.com/cloudera-labs/cldr-runner/issues/new) or [posting a new idea](https://github.com/cloudera-labs/cldr-runner/discussions/new?category=ideas)!